-I deeply regret that participation, both for the pain it caused folks who were gay or bisexual or questioning their sexual identity, and for the contribution it made to justifying the ongoing use of that slander.
+I deeply regret that participation, both for the pain it caused folks who were gay or bisexual or questioning their sexual identity, and for the contribution it made to justifying the ongoing use of that unkindness.
 It was wrong and hurtful.

 At some point in my late teens, I realized that this behavior was cruel and irrational and I stopped doing it.
 As time passed, I began to try and contribute to the bringing forth of a world where nobody did it.

 Today, I make inclusivity and dialogue around gender and sexuality and desire a fundament of my teaching and living.
 I do this imperfectly of course but it is much closer to love than when I was a young man in high school.

 I understand that experience as a learning process which happened to Sean wherein a big block to the free, open and inclusive expression of love was undone.
 I know that a similar process happened to others.
 That sort of undoing is always a cause for happiness.